-Sample collection
+1. Sample collection

-Zooplankton samples were collected weekly at Point B (43°41.10'N 7°18.94'E; 85 m water depth), a coastal monitoring station at the entrance of the bay of Villefranche-sur-Mer (NW Mediterranean Sea, France).
-Sampling was done by vertical tows (75 m deep to surface) of a Regent net (mesh size of 690 μ m, mouth aperture of 0.785 m2) and WP2 net (mesh size of 200 μ m, mouth aperture of 0.25 m2).
-For the present study, 919 samples collected one to four times a month from 1995 to 2019 were used for Regent net and 666 for WP2, from 2004 to 2019.
-All the samples were manually fractionated with a Motoda box and then analysed with the Zooscan/Zooprocess system (Gorsky et al., 2010).
+Zooplankton samples were collected weekly at Point B (43°41.10'N, 7°18.94'E; 85 m water depth), a coastal monitoring station at the entrance of the bay of Villefranche-sur-Mer (NW Mediterranean Sea, France).
+Sampling was done by vertical tows (75 m deep to surface) of a Regent net (mesh size of 690 μm, mouth aperture of 0.785 m2) and WP2 net (mesh size of 200 μm, mouth aperture of 0.25 m2).
+For the present study, 919 samples collected once to 4 times a month from 1995 to 2019 were used for Regent net and 666 for WP2, from 2004 to 2019.
+All samples were manually fractionated with a Motoda box and then analysed with the Zooscan/Zooprocess system (Gorsky et al., 2010).
 Samples were fractionated at different levels, depending on zooplankton abundance in the sample, so as to keep around 1500 and 500 individuals in the samples for the WP2 and the regent nets, respectively.
 This process allows having a picture for each individual (avoiding superimposed or touching individuals), from which the identification and size measurements can be performed.
 Identification was performed using automatic recognition, followed by the validation of each picture by an expert.
 All the zooplankton data are available on the EcoTaxa platform (https://ecotaxa.obs-vlfr.fr/).

-Taxonomy in the WP2
+2. Taxonomy in the WP2

 Because of the small size of individuals in the WP2 net, taxonomic identification at fine level was not possible in the frame of this study.
-A total of 15 groups that presented the finest taxonomic identification homogenous for the whole time were finally retained, i.e. "Eumalacostraca," "Cladocera ," "Ostracoda," "Copepoda," and "Other_Crustacea" for the crustaceans; "Chaetognatha," "Siphonophorae," "Other Hydrozoa," "Salpida," "Doliolida," and "Appendicularia" for gelatinous species and finally "Harosa," "Annelida," "Mollusca," and "Other zooplankton."
-The gelatinous were grouped in two functional groups, the "herbivorous" filter feeders (Doliolida, Salpida, and Appendicularia) and the carnivorous (Chaetognatha, Siphonophorae, and other hydrozoa; Dallot et al., 1988; Acuña, 2001).
+15 groups that presented the finest taxonomic identification homogenous for the whole time were finally retained, i.e., "Eumalacostraca", "Cladocera", "Ostracoda", "Copepoda" and "Other\Crustacea" for the crustaceans; "Chaetognatha", "Siphonophorae", "Other Hydrozoa", "Salpida", "Doliolida" and "Appendicularia" for gelatinous species and finally "Harosa", "Annelida", "Mollusca" and "Other zooplankton".
+The gelatinous were grouped in two functional groups, the "herbivorous" filter feeders (Doliolida, Salpida and Appendicularia) and the carnivorous (Chaetognatha, Siphonophorae and Other hydrozoa) (Acuña, 2001; Dallot et al., 1988).

-High resolution taxonomy in the Regent
+3. High resolution taxonomy in the Regent

 In the Regent, a high resolution taxonomic identification was possible, especially for crustaceans, because of a greater size of the individuals allowing a better recognition compared to smaller one.
 The taxonomy was determined as a compromise between the resolution allowed by the image quality, preventing high resolution taxonomy for small individuals, and the necessity to aggregate rare groups.
-Because the Calanoida order was dominant (around 60% of crustaceans), analyses were performed mainly at the family level for Copepoda, including: Calanidae, Centropagidae, Candaciidae, Metridinidae, Temoridae, Acartiidae, Eucalanidae, Euchaetidae, Corycaeidae, Sapphirinidae, Oithonidae, and Oncaeidae.
-Other small Copepoda families (e.g. Clausocalanidae and Paracalanidae) that could not be distinguished with the image resolution were pooled in Other_Calanoida.
-Decapoda, Amphipoda, Mysida, and Euphausiacea were however only identified at the order levels.
-Finally, a "Other_Crustacea" group was also kept, representing mainly individuals identified at a low taxonomic resolution, but around 90% of the individuals of this group were identified as Eumalacostraca, at the subclass level.
+Because the Calanoida order was dominant (around 60 % of crustaceans), analyses were performed mainly at the family level for Copepoda, including: Calanidae, Centropagidae, Candaciidae, Metridinidae, Temoridae, Acartiidae, Eucalanidae, Euchaetidae, Corycaeidae, Sapphirinidae, Oithonidae and Oncaeidae.
+Other small Copepoda families (e.g. Clausocalanidae & Paracalanidae) that could not be distinguished with the image resolution were pooled in Other\Calanoida.
+Decapoda, Amphipoda, Mysida and Euphausiacea were however only identified at the order levels.
+Finally, a "Other Crustacea" group was also kept, representing mainly individuals identified at a low taxonomic resolution, but around 90 % of the individuals of this group were identified as Eumalacostraca, at the subclass level.
 For comparison purposes, Regent results are presented both at the fine taxonomy level and at the same taxonomy level as the WP2 net.

-Time series analyses of the zooplankton density
+4. Time series analyses of the zooplankton density